Public Sector Management: Roles, Responsibilities & Citizen Accountability

 - Provides advice on the creation and dissolution of public sector organizations, including mandate reviews

-- Ensures appointees receive orientation and professional development relating to governance issues
+- Ensures appointees receive orientation and professional development relating to governing in the public interest

 - Establishes guidelines for appointments to public sector organizations

 - Ensure boards of directors of public sector organizations in B.C. are: